 At one time the family held Leighton in Cheshire as noted: "The manor belonged anciently to a family that took their name from the township, and by whom it was conveyed, by a deed without date, to the Oulton family.
 The Erdswicks acquired the estate in 1328, by exchange with the Oultons."
 The Assize Rolls of Staffordshire in 1279 listed Alan de Oldeton and a few years later Nicholas atte Noulton was listed in Worcestershire in 1327.

 Further to the north, Henry de Oulton was listed in the Feet of Fines of Yorkshire in 1328.
 In 1455, Earwaker's East Cheshire listed Thomas Olton as holding estates in Mottram, Cheshire and Richard Olton, of Congleton was listed in the Wills at Chester in 1588.
 The same source listed Blanch Oulton, of Bradley as a widow in 1629.

-Important Dates for the Hooltown family
+Early History of the Hooltown family